mosip/documentation/docs/data-protection.md

 # Data Protection

 Security of user data is given highest priority in MOSIP.
 Data is protected in flight and rest using strong cryptographic techniques.
 All operations on decrypted data are done in-memory.

-The same is illustrated across various data flows below:
+Various flows with encryption are illustrated below.
+Refer [Keys](keys.md) for all references of the type 'Kx' and 'KPx'.

 ## Registration data flow
 ![](_images/cryptography-registration-flow.png)